bluebirz/bluebirz.github.io/_posts/2025-08-09-try-pre-commit.md

 ## Interesting hook sites

+These links are `pre-commit` hook repos I think they're useful for developing our checks before deployment in various situations.

 - [pre-commit-hooks](https://github.com/pre-commit/pre-commit-hooks): basic hooks for Python,
 - [pre-commit-trivy](https://github.com/mxab/pre-commit-trivy): hooks for scanning vulnerabilities, secrets, and misconfigurations.
 - [Collection of git hooks for Terraform to be used with pre-commit framework](https://github.com/antonbabenko/pre-commit-terraform)